Speak Japanese, and enter into a different world…

 ★ You can read hiragana and katakana

-You’ll learn to say that things are possible (or not possible), that something might happen (or might not), and to make decisions (or politely defer making a decision!)
+On STEP 4, my pre-intermediate 2 course, you’ll learn to say that things are possible (or not possible), that something might happen (or might not), and to make decisions (or politely defer making a decision!)

 We’ll also learn about more Japanese festivals, workplace culture, share techniques for learning kanji (Chinese characters), and more.